imoralescs/imoralescs.github.io/javascript.md

 message = "Hello Worlds!";
 ```

-### Variable Names and Constants
+### Variable Names

 Only have two restriction:

 1. Name can consist of letters, number, symbols, $, and _
 2. The first character must not be a digit.
-3. Good practices of name constant is all letter on uppercase.
+3. Avoid used reserved names, there is a list of reserved words that can not be used for variables, since they are used by the language itself, for example: var, class, return, export , etc. Using reserved names can produces a syntax error.

 ### Constants